 The participation of businesses in corrupt or potentially corrupt practices or in acts of bribery undermines the integrity of business and third sector activity conducted in or from the Bailiwick and risks damage to social and economic development.

 Overarching measures to combat bribery and corruption have been agreed by international anti-corruption conventions.
 The United Nations Convention against Corruption (UNCAC) and the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (the OECD Convention) have both been extended to the Bailiwick.
 While the Bailiwick's position as a major international financial centre means that the matters addressed under the conventions are more readily applicable to financial services businesses, they are not confined to this sector and apply to all businesses, including small and medium enterprises (SMEs), as well as to third sector organisations.
+UNCAC also addresses corruption risks in relation to domestic public officials, including politicians, civil servants, and those involved in the administration of justice such as law enforcement officials and members of the judiciary.

 Scope of Bribery and Corruption